Social Security Optimization

 • Planned Social Security benefits beginning around ages 67–70

 On the surface, everything looked straightforward.
-However, once we started projecting income after Social Security and RMDs, a red flag immediately appeared.
+But once you project their income after Social Security and RMDs kick in, a quiet problem emerges.

 The Problem They Didn’t See Coming